MattithyahuData/P2-Bank-churn-prediction/README.md

 # 🏦 Bank Churn Analysis: Project Overview
-* End to end project reasearching the effects attributes have on the churn of a bank customer and predicting those customers that may churn.
+* End to end project reasearching the effects customer attributes have on the churn of a bank customer and predicting those customers that may churn.
 * Optimized Logistic Regression, KNN, SVC, Decision Tree, and Random Forest Regressors using GridsearchCV to reach the best model.
 * Built a stakeholder facing visual deployment of model to predict churn of new customers
 * Deployed Model in Power BI for Business Intelligence analysis